 I played with my classic muffins recipe, until I got the ingredients just right.
 I added sugar because the cocoa adds bitterness, and because I love sugar.
 I used buttermilk, because chocolate and buttermilk are buddies, and together they create a delicious, moist texture.
-I increased the amount of eggs and fat due to the larger amount of dry ingredients in this recipe, and I added instant coffee granules, which enhance the flavor of the chocolate.
+If you use milk instead of buttermilk, the muffins will be less moist.
+I increased the amount of eggs and fat due to the larger amount of dry ingredients in this recipe, and I added instant coffee granules, which enhances the flavor of the chocolate, but you can leave it out.
 You won’t taste the coffee in the muffins.

-For additional tips on muffin making, check out my post on the classic muffins recipe.
+For additional tips on muffin making, check out my classic muffins recipe.

 - 2 cups (280 g/10 oz) all-purpose flour

 - ¾ cup (80 g/2.8 oz) unsweetened cocoa powder